Enjoys some of the best hiking in the Midwest at Turkey Run State Park in Marshall, Indiana.

 Hiking at Turkey Run State Park

 We visited the Park on a Thursday in late October and the fall foliage was great.
 It was a dry year, so the colors were not as varied as they might be in a wet year.
-Sugar Creek, which runs through the middle of the park, was on the low side but we still saw people in canoes.
+Sugar Creek was on the low side but we still saw people in canoes.

 Hiking South of the Creek